-Welcome to One of the Most Wrong Names About Chimney Sweeping.
-Sure, it can get complicated, but if you choose the right company to do it for you, it shouldn't invade your living space or be an inconvenience.
+Welcome to one of the most misunderstood aspects of chimney sweeping.
+It's true that it can be a complicated process, but if you hire the right company, it won't be an inconvenience or invade your living space.
 In fact, your house should be as clean as before the team started work.
 While this work can be quite messy, chimney technicians have a system to protect areas of your home adjacent to the work area.

 Covers are placed in the area of the carpet outside the chimney.
 The furniture is covered, just like any other element near the fireplace, while the work is being done.
 The designated chimney sweep will inspect and prepare the area for proper cleaning and sweeping.
 You can expect them to place a protective cloth or plastic on the spot where they are going to clean to protect your home and furniture.